Search

 What is an immediate annuity?

-An immediate annuity, also referred to as a single payment immediate annuity (SPIA), is an insurance contract funded by a lump sum payment, such as money from a savings account, a 401(k) or an individual retirement account (IRA).
+An immediate annuity, also referred to as a single premium immediate annuity (SPIA), is an insurance contract funded by a lump-sum payment, such as money from a 401(k) or an individual retirement account (IRA).
 You decide on the frequency and duration of your payouts when you buy it.
 Your initial withdrawal can start in as early as 30 days but must be taken within the first year.
-A possible consideration for people with little or no pension income, an immediate annuity can provide you with a steady income stream during retirement.

 Can an immediate annuity help fund your retirement?